semaphoreci/semaphore/docs/docs/using-semaphore/notifications.md

     --webhook-endpoint <webhook-endpoint>
 ```

 You can secure the notification by adding a secret.
-That way, the receving endpoint can validate the payload.
+That way, the receiving endpoint can validate the payload.

 To add a password to your notification: